JayJayKay222/Fordgo-Bike-System-in-San-Francisco/README.md

-# (Dataset Exploration Title)
+# Fordgobike System in San Francisco
-## by (your name here)
+## by Johnson Joseph

 ## Dataset

-> The FordgoBke system data includes information about individual rides in a bike system covering the San Francisco Bay Area, California operated by Motivate (a company based in New York City that operates bicycle sharing systems in the United States), in a partnership with the Metropolitan Transportation Commission and the Bay Area Air Quality Management District.
+> The FordgoBike system data includes information about individual rides in a bike system covering the San Francisco Bay Area, California operated by Motivate (a company based in New York City that operates bicycle sharing systems in the United States), in a partnership with the Metropolitan Transportation Commission and the Bay Area Air Quality Management District.

 ## Summary of Findings